-Study of the connections between law, philosophy and policy in the micro and macro economics of racial and social inequality in democratic market societies.
-Prerequisites: Intermediate micro and macro economics, at least two courses in calculus or an equivalent level of mathematical training, and deep comfort with analytical economics; optimal -- at least one course in American legal or political history with emphasis on the evolution of the Constitution and permission of the instructor.
+Analytically rigorous study of the connections between law, philosophy and policy in the micro and macro economics of racial and social inequality in democratic market societies.
+Prerequisites: ECON 256 or ECON 259 and ECON 257 and MATH 192 or MATH 201 and permission of the instructor.